Karla DeVito

 Karla DeVito (born May 29, 1953) is an American singer and actress.

 Early life and education

-DeVito was born in suburban Chicago in Mokena, Illinois.
+DeVito was born in Mokena, Illinois.
 She attended Willow Crest Grade School in Mokena and Lincoln-Way High School in New Lenox.
 She attended Loyola University Chicago and majored in theater.
 During her freshman year, she joined the Chicago cast of Godspell.
 In 1971–72, Karla studied with Jo Forsberg at the Second City Company in Chicago and was part of the Second City Children's Theatre group with Bill Murray.
 In 1973, she was in the cast of the musical Hair.

 Career

 DeVito started her career in 1972, joining the national company of Godspell.
-A few years later, she became the lead singer of the band Orchestra Luna, and through that joined the cast of Jim Steinman's show Neverland, which had a run as a workshop production at the Kennedy Center in 1977.
+A few years later, she became the lead singer of the band Orchestra Luna.
+She joined the cast of Jim Steinman's show Neverland, which had a run as a workshop production at the Kennedy Center in 1977.